georgeboholteanu/FITNEST-APP/README.md

-# GYM CLASSES - MERN App with Authentification and Booking System
+# GYM CLASSES - App with Authentification and Booking System

 ## Description

 The app lets you login into your account or create a new account.
 Within your account, you are able to book specific gym classes and check their availability.

-Sequelize library provides an ORM (Object-Relational-Mapper) for Node.js

-**Sequalize** has been used to interact with MySQL database.
+**Sequelize** library provides an ORM (Object-Relational-Mapper) for Node.js and has been used to interact with MySQL database.
 This can be viewed or changed through **MySQL Workbench** on your local machine.
-A sample database will be created when launching the server first time.

 ## Installation